 My roommate and I were from New Jersey and this was Giants stadium.
 This lock down was going to cost us a lot of fun.
-So we protested.
-This was our cause.
-Beer.
-And women.
-And no one cared that a bunch of white guys from Annapolis were disrespecting the uniform in service to missing out on partying.
-In fact, it started a tradition.
+This was our protest.
+Our cause: Beer and partying.
+And no one cared that a bunch of boys from Annapolis were disrespecting the uniform in service to missing out on partying.
+On the contrary, it started a tradition.
 Free 19 is a phrase that lives on to this day at Annapolis.

-Last week 16 of the 17 African American women in the 2016 graduating class of the United States Military Academy-West Point-posed for pictures in their West Point uniforms.
+Last week 16 of the 17 African American women in the 2016 graduating class of the United States Military Academy at West Point posed for pictures in their uniforms.
 In one of the photos, they raised their right fists.
 Shortly after, the Army conducted an investigation into whether or not the women violated DOD regulations prohibiting political displays while in uniform-African Americans with raised right fists being a symbol of the “Black Lives Matter Movement”.

-Rules prohibiting military personnel from displaying political support as official representatives of the military are important-maybe about as important as any rule the military has.
-Because it affirms that one critically important thing about our military and our society.
+Rules prohibiting military personnel from displaying political support as official representatives of the military are important, maybe about as important as any rule the military has.
+Those rules affirm a critically important thing about our military and our society.
 That we have a force of arms, completely separate from the political process, entirely under the command of civilian elected officials and therefore formed entirely in service to the American people.

-And if there’s one thing that I can absolutely assure you, all sixteen of those cadets are aware of that now-if they weren’t a few weeks ago.
+If there’s one thing that I can absolutely assure you, all sixteen of those cadets are aware of that now, if they weren’t a few weeks ago.
 The military has a good way of making you realize when you’ve wandered off the path.
-And the Army was doing it’s job to ensure that critical rule was recognized in what I think was an important, teachable moment.
-Not because of the nature of the movement in question-because the rule matters that much.
-That’s a very important distinction.
+The Army was doing it’s job to ensure that critical rule was recognized in what I think was an important, teachable moment.
+Not because of the nature of the movement in question but because the rule matters that much.

 This year, at West Point, 17 out of about a thousand graduates were African American women.
 Which means that for the four toughest years of their lives, and the lives of most people they will run into, one had to fill a room with 75 classmates before statistically, one could expect the 76th to look like them.
 And that’s hard.
 Because we don’t tend to give people that aren’t like us the same leeway.
 Even if it’s not on purpose.
 It’s just the way it is.
-And getting through West Point with less leeway is hard.
+Getting through West Point with less leeway is hard.
 Crazy hard.

 In America, the racial inequality divide is staggering.
-You can debate the causes but when you’re black in America, the chance that you came from a poor family, a family with a single parent or an incarcerated parent or a low income neighborhood is so disturbingly slanted against you that graduating from a school like West Point is statistically so improbable, that it’s literally unbelievable.
+We can debate the causes but when you’re black in America, the chance that you came from a poor family, a family with a single parent or an incarcerated parent or a low income neighborhood is so disturbingly slanted against you that graduating from a school like West Point is statistically so improbable, that it’s literally unbelievable.
 As in, if someone tells you they did it, you should be skeptical because it’s so rare.